-The concept of The Welsh Asian Women Achievement Award –WAWAA, was first envisaged when our founder Professor Meena Upadhyaya attended The Welsh Woman of the Year ceremony Awards in Cardiff in 2008 as one of the finalists.
-She did not win the award, but she noticed that Asian women were markedly under-represented among the finalists.
-Meena identified the need to recognise the talents of Asian women and girls and to increase their self-esteem and motivation.
+The concept of Welsh Asian Women Achievement Award (WAWAA) was first envisaged when our founder, Professor Meena Upadhyaya attended the Welsh Woman of the year award ceremony in Cardiff in 2008 as one of the finalists.
+Meena did not win the award, but she noticed that Asian women were markedly under-represented amongst the finalists.
+Meena also identified the need to recognise the talents of Asian women and girls and to increase their self-esteem and motivation.

-Building upon this success, The Welsh Asian Women Award -WAWAA decided to open the awards to include all women of ethnic minorities and has re-branded itself as The Ethnic Minority Welsh Women Achievement Association (EMWWA).
+Building on our success, The Welsh Asian Women Award -WAWAA decided to embrace all black and minority ethnic women and girls in Wales.
+The organization was re-branded as The Ethnic Minority Welsh Women Achievement Association (EMWWA).

 We believe all women can embrace who they are,

 can define their future, and can change the world.

 To recognise and celebrate the achievements of ethnic minority women and girls from different walks of life in Welsh society.

 To recognise and celebrate the achievements of BAME women and girls in Wales